viamrobotics/docs/docs/tutorials/scuttlebot/color-detection-scuttle.md

 ## Prerequisites

-The prerequisite of this tutorial is to have a SCUTTLE rover which you can drive via a webUI.
+The prerequisite of this tutorial is to have a [SCUTTLE rover](https://www.scuttlerobot.org/) connected to the [Viam app](https://app.viam.com).
-Please refer to [Setting Up Tutorial For SCUTTLE with a Pi](../scuttlebot/). if you have not already configured your SCUTTLE.
+Please refer to the [Configure a SCUTTLE Robot tutorial](../scuttlebot/) if you have not already configured your SCUTTLE.

-Now you should try to drive the SCUTTLE around following the color red.
-Perhaps you can start with a red sports ball to demo with.

-Download the <file>scuttle.py</file> code to a directory on your computer that you can remember.
-Feel free to choose your own location, but as an example, we’ve chosen the Desktop.
+### Code environment setup

-We highly suggest using a virtual python environment like [Poetry](https://python-poetry.org) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+We highly suggest using a virtual Python environment like [Poetry](https://python-poetry.org) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 Then create an environment for Python by running the following on the terminal: